Got a Bug Bite? This $10 Suction Tool Will Save the Day

 Would I Buy It Again?

 Absolutely.
 And I would recommend it to friends, especially those with kids.
-After a month of constant use, I can attest that the Bug Bite Thing significantly reduces the discomfort and annoyance of a bite and is a great solution for anyone looking for a chemical-free alternative.
+After two summers of constant use, I can attest that the Bug Bite Thing significantly reduces the discomfort and annoyance of a bite and is a great solution for anyone looking for a chemical-free alternative.
+This is a must for my family now!